NAVADMC/ADSM/README.md

 ADSM (Animal Disease Spread Model)
 ==========

-Setting up ADSM on your Desktop
+Setting up ADSM on your Windows Desktop
 ----------

 For detailed installation instructions see: [How to Install ADSM](https://github.com/NAVADMC/ADSM/wiki/How-to-Install-ADSM)